efea-umich/SI-206-Final/README.md

 ## Setting Up Your Own Virtual Environment

+Install the VirtualEnv package.

-`py -m pip install virtualenv` `\venv\Scripts\activate`
+`py -m pip install virtualenv`

+Next, create a folder for the virtual environment.

+`py -m virtualenv venv`

+Activating your virtual environment:

+`.\\venv\Scripts\activate #for Windows`

-We have written a list of package/library requirements for the project in requirements.txt
+We have written a list of package/library requirements for the project in requirements.txt.

+Download all necessary packages to run this project:

+`py -m pip install -r requirements.txt`

-To exit: `deactivate`
+To exit:

+`deactivate`